 You enjoy cycling, but your hands fall asleep as soon as you grip the handlebars?
-And this happens even though you usually like sitting on your bike?
-Here are some expert tips that can help you if your hands or individual fingers become numb, tingle, or feel numb in spots.
+And this, even though you usually enjoy sitting on your bike?
+Here are some professional tips that can help you if your hands or individual fingers become numb, tingle, or feel senseless in spots.

-There are different reasons that can cause hands to fall asleep while cycling, often a poorly adjusted bike is the cause of the problem.
-Even if too much weight rests on your hands, it can cause your hands to fall asleep.
-This has nothing to do with your body weight, but rather an unfavorable sitting position causes the arms and hands to be unevenly loaded.
+There are different reasons that can cause your hands to fall asleep while cycling, often a poorly adjusted bike is the cause of the problem.
+Even if too much weight is resting on your hands, it can cause your hands to fall asleep.
+This has nothing to do with your body weight; rather, an unfavorable sitting posture ensures that the arms and hands are unevenly loaded.

-When nerves are pinched, muscles are overstretched, or blood flow is restricted while cycling, hands fall asleep.
-Maybe your bike is simply not set up correctly?
+If nerves are pinched, muscles overstretched, or blood supply is restricted while cycling, hands fall asleep.
+Perhaps your bike is simply not adjusted correctly?
 Just a few small adjustments can change the seating position and thus the load on the arms and hands.
 If your hands continue to fall asleep while cycling, the huge selection of bicycle parts available today can help!
-With a few small changes, you can do your hands a favor – and the corresponding bicycle parts don't even have to be expensive!
+With a few small changes, you can do your hands a favor – and the corresponding bike parts don't even have to be expensive!

-We suggest 3 steps here to wake up sleeping hands on the bike:
+We suggest 3 steps here to wake up numb hands on the bike:

-- Perhaps the sleeping hands on the bike are simply a matter of adjustment?
+- Perhaps the numb hands on the bike are simply a matter of adjustment?
 If you adjust your bike, the complaints can disappear!

 - Cycling gloves – so small and so important!

-- You may need to replace one or two parts of your bike to solve the problem.
-Here you will learn which parts can cause your hands to fall asleep and what can help.
+- Possibly you need to replace one or another part of your bike to eliminate the problem.
+Here you will find out which parts make your hands fall asleep and what can help.

-If your hands fall asleep on the bike, you don't have to dig deep into your pocket right away, it may be enough to simply adjust your bike correctly.
-How and where you can adjust the bike depends on the specific model, but most bikes offer a little leeway.
+If your hands fall asleep on the bike, you don't have to dig deep into your pocket, it may be enough to just adjust your bike correctly.
+How and where you can adjust the bike depends on the particular model, but most bikes offer a little leeway.

-If the bike is not set up correctly, hands fall asleep!
+If the bike is not adjusted correctly, the hands fall asleep!

 If your hands are causing you problems or individual fingers fall asleep or become numb, you can change the handlebar position.
 This may be enough to relieve the hands.

-- You can adjust the handlebar height.
-This changes your entire seating position and can also relieve the sleeping hands.
-Your bike may not be maximally efficient then, but at least your hands won't go numb.
+- You can adjust the height of the handlebars.
+This changes your entire seating position and can also relieve the numb hands.
+Your bike may no longer be maximally efficient, but your hands won't go numb.

-- If your bike doesn't have an "integrated cockpit" in one piece, you can rotate the handlebars in the clamp.
-Of course, this depends on the shape of the handlebars, but if they aren't completely straight, a rotation can change the position of your hands by a few centimeters.
+- If your bike doesn't have an "integrated cockpit" made of one piece, you can rotate the handlebars in the clamp.
+Of course, this depends on the shape of the handlebars, but if they are not completely straight, a rotation can change the position of your hands by a few centimeters.

-- Maybe your stem isn't completely straight but angled.
-Some of these stems can be mounted in both directions (note, follow the manufacturer's instructions, this doesn't work with every stem).
-When mounted with the angle pointing down or up, not only the bike's riding characteristics change, but also the position of your hands is realigned.
+- Maybe your stem is not completely straight but angled.
+Some of these stems can be mounted in both directions (be careful, follow the manufacturer's instructions, this doesn't work with every stem).
+If the angle is mounted pointing downwards or upwards, not only the riding characteristics of the bike change, but also the position of your hands is realigned.

 This stem has an inclination of 6°, it changes the position of the handlebars.
 Image © Zipp

-In general, the lower you sit on the bike, the more weight rests on your arms and hands.
-If the wrists are then unfavorably bent, it's no wonder that the hands fall asleep while cycling!
+In general, the lower you sit on the bike, the more weight is on your arms and hands.
+If the wrists are then bent unfavorably, it's no wonder that hands fall asleep while cycling!

-❗If you need a guide for adjusting your bike, you can continue reading at "Adjusting the Bike Handlebars – this is how it fits!".
+❗If you need a guide for adjusting your bike, you can continue reading at "Adjusting Bike Handlebars – this is how it fits!"

-Before you move on to replacing bike parts, you can try a simple trick: Buy yourself a pair of really good cycling gloves!
-Many cycling gloves have a padded palm, which makes gripping the handlebars much more comfortable.
+Before you move on to replacing bike parts in the next step, you can try a simple trick: Buy yourself a pair of really good cycling gloves!
+Many cycling gloves have a padded palm that makes gripping the handlebars much more comfortable.
 Some gloves not only have a foam pad, but also a gel pad that provides particularly good cushioning.

-The grip surface of a cycling glove is also made of a material that offers good adhesion between the handlebars and the glove.
-This way, you need to exert less force to steer your bike safely.
+The grip surface of a cycling glove is also made of a material that provides good adhesion between the handlebars and the glove.
+This means you need to exert less force to steer your bike safely.
 For this reason, it can be very helpful to always have a second pair of gloves in the saddlebag!
-When you sweat while cycling, your hands quickly become moist, and this can also make it slippery inside the glove.
-If you can then switch to dry gloves, it is less strenuous for your hands to hold the handlebars.
+When you sweat while cycling, your hands quickly become moist, which can make it slippery inside the glove.
+If you can then switch to dry gloves, it is less strenuous for your hands to hold the handlebars firmly.

 > In our blog post "Cycling Gloves for Summer" we help you find the perfect cycling gloves.

-Cycling gloves with pads or a gel pad can prevent numb hands.
+Bicycle gloves with pads or a gel cushion can prevent numb hands.
 Image © Leatt

-Our tip: A cushioning gel can also be processed in the grip of a bicycle (more on this below).
+Our tip: A cushioning gel can also be incorporated into the grip of a bicycle (more on that below).
 A gel layer in the glove and in the grip can also be too much of a good thing.
-Gel on gel tends to feel "spongy," then your hands slide back and forth on the double gel pad.
-This can cause you to grip even tighter and your hands to tire even more.
+Gel on gel tends to feel "spongy," then your hands slide back and forth on the double gel cushion.
+This can cause you to grip even harder and your hands to tire more quickly.

 3. Bicycle parts that can prevent numb hands